cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 # Origin and dimensions calculation

 Schematics Builder automatically calculates schematic boundaries.
-If the lower-left corner of the compiled schematic isn't positioned at (0, 0), all block and connection positions of the schematics are shifted to compensate for the non-zero origin.
+If the lower-left corner of the compiled schematic isn't positioned at (0, 0), all block and connection positions of the schematic are shifted to compensate for the non-zero origin.
 Note that the position (0, 0) can be still left empty:

 ```